Louisiana Landlord Tenant Law: An Introduction

 Can I require my tenants to obtain renter’s insurance?

-Landlords may require tenants to obtain rental insurance, and could make the failure to do so a breach of the lease.
+Under Louisiana Landlord Tenant Law, the landlords may require tenants to obtain rental insurance and could make the failure to do so a breach of the lease.

 Do I have the right to enforce no smoking in my rental property?

 A landlord may establish a “No Smoking” policy by providing so in the lease.